Michael Corleone: The Godfather Part III

 Michael returns to Sicily for Anthony's operatic debut at the Teatro Massimo.
 Suspecting that Altobello may make another attempt on his life, he has Vincent infiltrate Altobello's regime under the pretense of defecting.

 Michael and Kay tour Sicily together, during which Michael asks for Kay's forgiveness.
 Kay admits she will always love him, and they begin to rekindle their relationship.

 Meanwhile, the Immobiliare deal has stalled, supposedly because the critically ill Pope Paul VI must personally approve it.
 Michael learns that the Immobiliare deal is an elaborate swindle concocted by Immobiliare chairman Licio Lucchesi (Enzo Robutti), who schemed with Vatican Bank head Archbishop Gilday (Donal Donnelly) and accountant Frederick Keinszig (Helmut Berger) to embezzle a fortune from the Vatican Bank, using Michael's "investment" to cover their tracks.
 Hoping to salvage the deal, Michael seeks Don Tommasino's assistance.
 He directs Michael to Cardinal Lamberto (Raf Vallone), the future Pope John Paul I. With Lamberto's prodding, Michael makes his first confession in 30 years, tearfully breaking down as he admits to ordering Fredo's murder.
 Lamberto tells Michael he deserves to suffer for his terrible sins, but that there is hope for his redemption.

 John Paul I dies soon after being elected pope, poisoned by Gilday.
 Michael learns that Altobello (in league with the conspirators) has hired an assassin named Mosca (Mario Donatone) to kill him.
 Mosca murders Tommasino, and Michael vows before his old friend's casket to sin no more.
 Vincent reports that Lucchesi, working with Altobello, is behind the assassination attempts on Michael.

 Weary of the bloody, lonely life of a Don, Michael retires, making Vincent his successor, but not before giving him permission to retaliate.
 In return, Vincent agrees to end his relationship with Mary.
 That night, Michael, reconciled with Kay and Anthony, watches his son's performance in the opera Cavalleria Rusticana.
 Meanwhile, Vincent has Lucchesi, Gilday, and Keinszig murdered, while Connie murders Altobello with a poisoned cannoli.

 After the performance, Mosca shoots Michael, wounding him, and a second bullet hits Mary, killing her.
 Mary's death breaks Michael's spirit, and he screams in agony over her body.
-In an epilogue scene set in 1997, an elderly Michael dies alone in the same courtyard where he married Apollonia.
+In an epilogue scene set many years later, an elderly Michael dies alone in the same courtyard where he married Apollonia.

 In the December 2020 release of The Godfather Coda: The Death of Michael Corleone, Coppola's canonical recut of the third film, the final scene is re-edited to portray Michael sitting alone in the courtyard without showing his death.